dylan-foundry/dylanfoundry.org/content/2013-01-binding-nanomsg-with-melange.rst

 Using the lower level interface is fairly tedious and verbose while using C-FFI is fairly convenient.
 But writing a binding using either involves a lot of work and hand-translation of the C APIs into the right Dylan definitions.
+(Currently, the ``direct-c-ffi`` system is not documented.)

 This is where the `melange`_ tool is very useful.
 Melange can parse C headers and automatically generate the `C-FFI`_ bindings.